Carnagion/dissertation/diss/diss.typ

 Early approaches to runway sequencing used by many airports around the world include simple first-come, first-served (FCFS) algorithms optimising for a single objective @bianco-minimizing-time.
 Although very simple to implement and computationally inexpensive, FCFS strategies are well-known to produce excessive delays @bianco-minimizing-time.
 Therefore, a number of approaches that optimise certain aspects -- such as delay, runway utilisation, and CTOT compliance -- without violating safety constraints or compromising the tractability of the problem have been proposed in the past.

-== Approximate Methods

-#todo("Write short introduction to approximate methods")

-=== Heuristics

-#cite(<bianco-minimizing-time>, form: "prose") propose two heuristic approaches -- Cheapest Addition Heuristic (CAH) and Cheapest Insertion Heuristic (CIH) -- that each generate sequences by either appending remaining aircraft to partial sequences, or inserting them.
-They note that the latter almost always performed better than the former, as it searches for the best partial sequences obtained by inserting new aircraft anywhere within the sequence as opposed to just at the end.
-However, it is also much more computationally expensive -- these heuristics are shown to have computational complexities of $O(n^2 log(n))$ and $O(n^4)$ respectively @bianco-minimizing-time @bennell-runway-scheduling.
-The heuristics are evaluated on mainly randomly generated test instances.

-#cite(<atkin-hybrid-metaheuristics>, form: "prose") introduce a hybridised approach using different search methods and metaheuristics to solve the integrated runway scheduling and ground movement problem at London Heathrow.
-They consider total delay, CTOT compliance, positional delay, and throughput as part of their objective function.
-Their results show that the availability of more information about aircraft taxiing from the integration of the problem can reduce delays and CTOT violations.
+These approaches can be grouped into two main categories -- exact and approximate methods, which are discussed in detail in @section:exact-methods and @section:approximate-methods respectively.

-== Exact Methods
+== Exact Methods <section:exact-methods>

-#todo("Write short introduction to exact methods")
+Exact methods produce a global optimal solution (if possible) to a problem.
+Many exact methods have been introduce in the literature on runway sequencing, including mathematical programming, dynamic programming (DP), and branch-and-bound, which are discussed in detail in the following sections.

 === Mathematical Programming

+Two of the most common mathematical programming techniques for solving runway sequencing (and more generally, machine scheduling) are linear programming (LP) and mixed-integer programming (MIP).
+LP models represent their constraints and objectives using linear relationships.
+By contrast, MIP formulations have one or more discrete variables -- i.e. they are constrained to be integers or binary values.
+The use of discrete variables expands the scope of the problems that can be formulated using MIP, since certain values or constraints may not be linearisable -- however, such models are typically more difficult to solve than LP models.

+#cite(<beasley-scheduling-aircraft>, form: "prose") introduce a LP-based tree search approach for the problem of sequencing arrivals on a single runway, and later extend their formulation to handle multiple runways as well.
+They consider hard time window constraints and use an objective function that penalises landing before or after a given target time for each arrival.
+Unlike many previous approaches that assumed an indefinite latest time limit for landing, their approach employs more realistic latest landing times based on fuel considerations.
+This allows for simplifying the problem by exploiting the presence of increased disjoint intervals, caused by relatively narrow hard time windows.

-Many existing mixed-integer programming (MIP) approaches to runway sequencing view the problem as a variant of classical machine scheduling problem with sequence-dependent setup times -- the runways correspond to machines, flights to jobs, and runway separations to setup times @avella-time-indexed.
+Many existing MIP approaches to runway sequencing view the problem as a variant of classical machine scheduling problem with sequence-dependent setup times -- the runways correspond to machines, flights to jobs, and runway separations to setup times @avella-time-indexed.
 According to #cite(<avella-time-indexed>, form: "prose"), the literature on machine scheduling has traditionally comprised of two main kinds of formulations -- big-$M$ and time-indexed.

 Big-$M$ formulations represent the landing or take-off time of an aircraft as a single continuous variable.